 The 5th most cited open-access journal in Microbiology

 Frontiers in Cellular and Infection Microbiology is a leading specialty journal, publishing rigorously peer-reviewed research across all pathogenic microorganisms and their interaction with their hosts.
-Specialty Chief Editor Yousef Abu Kwaik at the University of Louisville is supported by an outstanding Editorial Board of international experts.
+Chief Editor Yousef Abu Kwaik, University of Louisville is supported by an outstanding Editorial Board of international experts.
 This multidisciplinary open-access journal is at the forefront of disseminating and communicating scientific knowledge and impactful discoveries to researchers, academics, clinicians and the public worldwide.

-Frontiers in Cellular and Infection Microbiology includes research on bacteria, fungi, parasites, viruses, endosymbionts, prions, as well as the microbiota and its effect on health and disease in various hosts.
+Frontiers in Cellular and Infection Microbiology includes research on bacteria, fungi, parasites, viruses, endosymbionts, prions and all microbial pathogens as well as the microbiota and its effect on health and disease in various hosts.
 The research approaches include molecular microbiology, cellular microbiology, gene regulation, proteomics, signal transduction, pathogenic evolution, genomics, structural biology, and virulence factors as well as model hosts.
 Areas of research to counteract infectious agents by the host include the host innate and adaptive immune responses as well as metabolic restrictions to various pathogenic microorganisms, vaccine design and development against various pathogenic microorganisms, and the mechanisms of antibiotic resistance and its countermeasures.
-Reviews and mini-Reviews are either commissioned or proposed (with a referenced abstract and a cover letter) to the chief editor prior to submission.

 Frontiers in Cellular and Infection Microbiology is member of the Committee on Publication Ethics.